Fort Albert, St. George

 Bailey’s Bay, Hamilton Parish

-The newly completely Bailey’s Bay bridge extends existing railway routes across the old pylons over the water.
+The addition of the Bailey’s Bay bridge extends existing railway routes across the old pylons over the water.
 This has created a fabulous unbroken stretch of railway trail from Crawl Hill to Coney Island.
 This beautiful stretch of railway trail is all coastal, and leads walkers over waters popular for turtles and under skies filled with long tails.
 Your family will have so much fun traversing the extended hike and looking into Bailey’s Bay from the wide bridge.
-Why not walk all the Way to Coney Island Park, and explore the landscape or have a swim and a picnic by the lagoon?
+Why not walk all the way to Coney Island Park, and explore the landscape or have a swim and a picnic by the lagoon?

-The classic tourist destination, Gibb’s Hill Lighthouse is also an amazing experience for locals, who will be excited to point out places that they know on island from the high vantage point.
-It is one of two cast iron lighthouses in existence, and sits at 245 feet above sea level.
+The classic tourist destination, Gibb’s Hill Lighthouse is also an amazing experience for locals, who will be excited to point out places that they know on the island from the high vantage point.
+It is one of two cast-iron lighthouses in existence, and sits at 245 feet above sea level.
 The eight floors of the lighthouse let you rest in between climbing and provide a history of the structure.
 It was originally constructed to prevent ships from wrecking on Bermuda’s reefs.
 Though they are much more extensively mapped now, the lighthouse is still useful for mariners and aircraft zeroing in on the island.
-Plan a full day outing by walking around Gibb’s Hill Lighthouse on the long stretch of unbroken Southampton Railway Trails, and getting lunch at The Dining Room.
+Plan a full day outing by walking around Gibb’s Hill Lighthouse on the long stretch of unbroken Southampton Railway Trails.